 Tony is a seasoned entrepreneur and inventor with a 35-year background in business and technology.
 His expertise spans international corporate governance and business development, product management, technical sales and international exporting, as well as intellectual property management and licensing.
 In 2007 he successfully exited an international software company that he co-founded in 1989.
 The company won four Queen's Awards, appeared in The Times' 100 FastTrack and ProfitTrack and had offices in three continents.

 Ben is responsible for driving Immaterial’s growth, working to secure funding and develop commercial opportunities for the technology.
-He works alongside the CEO to manage Immaterial’s ongoing grant-funded projects.
-He holds a first-class Master of Natural Sciences degree from Cambridge and is certified as a PRINCE2 project manager.
-His day-to-day role primarily involves co-ordinating Immaterial with its partners at Rapid Innovation Group and the Centre for Process Innovation who work with Immaterial to drive the commercial and technical development respectively.
+He works alongside the CEO to manage scale-up, where they handle the operational and technical aspects respectively.
+He holds a first-class Master of Natural Sciences degree from the University of Cambridge, has received training from four accelerator programs, and is certified as a PRINCE2 project manager.
+His day-to-day role involves managing all ongoing projects with partners, customers and funding agencies.

 Dr Peyman Moghadam

-Peyman is a Senior Research Associate at the Department of Chemical Engineering and Biotechnology, University of Cambridge.
-Prior to joining Cambridge, he worked as a Postdoctoral Fellow at Northwestern University in Chicago between 2013 and 2015 after completing his PhD at the University of Edinburgh.
+Peyman is a Lecturer at the University of Sheffield.
+Prior to joining Sheffield, he worked for Dr Fairen-Jimenez at the University of Cambridge, and before that as a Postdoctoral Fellow at Northwestern University in Chicago between 2013 and 2015 after completing his PhD at the University of Edinburgh.
 He has published 18 papers and his expertise is in the combination of high-throughput molecular simulations and adsorption measurements for studying adsorption phenomena in advanced materials.
 Peyman models the performance of our MOFs to tailor them to our customer's needs.